Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

     Next you will see a prompt for `username` and `password`; provide both and confirm with `enter`.

-2. There are two ways of installing a Custom Socket - one is using your local files and the second one is by using a URL.
+2. There are two ways of installing a Sockets - one is using your local files and the second one is by using a URL.

-    To install the Custom Socket from url do:
+    To install the Sockets from url do:

         syncano sockets install https://raw.githubusercontent.com/Syncano/custom-socket-hello-world/master/socket.yml --name hello_world

     In this scenario - you do not even need to clone the repository to your local machine.
-The `--name` parameter and name here are needed - because under the hood, an empty Custom Socket is created - and fetching code from the repository is done asynchronously in the second step.
+The `--name` parameter and name here are needed - because under the hood, an empty Sockets is created - and fetching code from the repository is done asynchronously in the second step.

-    To install Custom Socket from local files do:
+    To install Sockets from local files do:

         syncano sockets install <path_to_files>